top of page

 Wildlife Protection

-The River Eden is home to an incredible variety of wildlife, from swans and herons to tiny aquatic insects that keep the ecosystem in balance.
-Every small action by our volunteers helps safeguard the Eden’s wildlife for the future.
+The River Eden is home to an incredible variety of wildlife, from herons and kingfishers at the top of the food chain to plants and tiny aquatic insects that form its base.
+Every small action by our volunteers helps safeguard the River Eden’s wildlife for all of us.

 Citizen Science